LifengJerryTang/Full_Stack_Hosting/README.md

 The backend will be running at `http://localhost:8100`

 ## Running the Frontend Locally
-The frontend was build using Angular-Ionic.
+The frontend was build using **Angular-Ionic**.
 To run the frontend locally, make sure you are in the root folder and run the following commands below in order:

 ```
 1. cd udagram/udagram-frontend